-To strike a balance between achieving optimum results and staying cost-friendly, Facebook has given us a new way to make the most out of our bids, by introducing the cost cap bidding strategy.
+To strike a balance between achieving optimum results and staying cost-friendly, Facebook is one social media platform that has given us a new way to make the most out of our bids by introducing the cost cap bidding strategy.

-Earlier the bid strategies offered by Facebook were either centered around maximizing conversion value or cost predictability and there wasn’t a ‘middle ground’ to ensure both.
-In order to bridge that gap, Facebook has launched the cost cap bidding strategy so that users are now able to combine from both the features and get the most out of their ad campaigns.
+Earlier, Facebook's bid strategies were either centered on maximizing conversion value or cost predictability, and there wasn’t a ‘middle ground’ to ensure both.
+To bridge that gap, Facebook has launched the cost cap bidding strategy so that users are now able to combine both the features and get the most out of their ad campaigns.

 So How Does It Work?

 What separates cost cap bidding from other cost-optimized bidding strategies is that it allows advertisers to set the max CPA/CPI they’re willing to pay.